pricedown/games-rusted/README.md

 ### Hangman
 This game will show basic indexing methods

-I want multiple letters to be allowed for each move, and they get considered sequentially.
+Multiple letters should be allowed for each move, they get considered sequentially.
 Meaning that if you think you get the phrase you can just type the whole thing.

 ### Tictactoe